COSC3020/pancake-sort/README.md

 ## Runtime Analysis

-What is the asymptotic runtime ($\Theta$) of your algorithm in terms of the number of comparisons?
+What is the asymptotic runtime ($\Theta$) of your algorithm in terms of the number of comparisons of pancakes?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.